 - Size-up and assess the scene from all angles – Take notice of the layout of the accident scene and how it may affect your ability to deal with the scene safely.

 - Look at the flow of traffic at the scene.
 Does it pose a danger to you or others, including the casualty?

 - If so, can the traffic flow be safely controlled by bystanders or should it be stopped altogether?

 - Before you stop the traffic, consider the effects this will have on emergency vehicles trying to get to the scene.

-- If people are available, get someone up road and down road to wave down traffic.
+- If people are available, get someone up the road and down the road to wave down traffic.
 This is especially important in tight turns where they may not have time to stop after seeing the accident site.

 - If the accident occurred at night, turn on hazard lights and ignite flares to warn oncoming motorists of the danger.

 - Think about the positioning of any vehicles involved in the incident and what possible risks they may pose (such as rolling forwards / backwards etc).
 Think safety - continuously re-assess the safety of the scene, particularly if relying on others to keep you safe.